35percent/cayman-blog/cpo/index.md

 [AM1 - Knock it Down or Do it Up?
 The challenge of estate regeneration.
 London Assembly 2015](/cpo/AM1.pdf)
 AM2 - Screenshot of Elephant Park properties advertised on Rightmove, 7.12.17 (see proof) [AM3;  Faulty Towers: Understanding the impact of overseas corruption on the London property market.
 Transparency International 2017](/cpo/AM3.pdf)
-AM4 - Displacement maps, produced by Southwark Notes, 35 per cent campaign, Just Space, University of Leicester and reproduced in Big Capital: Who is London for?
+AM4 - Displacement maps produced by Justspace.org.uk, University of Leicester: Who is London for?
 (Penguin 2017) (see proof)
 AM5 - Screenshot from property website Zoopla, December 5th 2017 (see proof)
 [AM6 - Tenure diagram for site 7 planning consent (12/AP/2332)](/cpo/AM6.pdf)
 [AM7 - Abbey, Ciaran &amp; Balamuri, TBS.
 Housing the Mind.
 Legatum